aattww/sensors/README.md

 #### Button

 If button is pressed while applying power, a node is put into *debug mode*.
-In this mode, the node sends new values every 8 seconds with full power.
+In this mode, the node sends new values every 8 seconds.
 Do not use in long-term as this will unnecessarily congest radio network.

 During normal operation button triggers instant send with full power.
 Use to quickly test if the node is within gateway's range.
 In addition, if you short **J1** and hold the button while powering on the node, saved pulse values in EEPROM will be set to zero.